NATIONAL VCR DAY

-Over 10 billion videotapes remain today with our recorded memories.
-Full of memories, these keepsakes hold treasures for millions of people around the world.
-Preserving these memories in a more stable format is becoming more important as the years pass.
-Companies like Zoovio, Inc. provide options for both getting them converted to a DVD or stored in an online private vault, making them available for viewing and sharing on internet-connected devices, including TVs.
+Over 10 billion videotapes remain today.
+Full of recorded memories, these keepsakes hold treasures for millions of people around the world.
+More and more, people are preserving these memories in a more stable format.
+This trend continues to be important as the years pass, too.
+Companies like Zoovio, Inc. provide several options to preserve your precious memories.
+Options include converting to a DVD or storage in an online private vault, making them available for viewing and sharing on internet-connected devices, including TVs.

 HOW TO OBSERVE #NationalVCRDay

 How many home movies do you have on VCR cassettes at home?
 Share your memories using #NationalVCRDay to post on social media.
 And check out Zoovio to digitalize your old VCR cassettes of family memories and preserve those memories on the web with your very own online video vault!

 National Day Calendar continues researching the origins of this technology day.
 In the meantime, check out these other retro days:

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 June 7th Celebrated (and Not So Celebrated) History